datawrestler/sec-utils/README.md

 [![PyPI version](https://badge.fury.io/py/secutils.svg)](https://badge.fury.io/py/secutils)

 #### Welcome to [sec-utils](https://github.com/datawrestler/sec-utils)
-Batch SEC Downloader is a utility package to facilitate large bulk downloads of SEC documents.
+**secutils** is a utility package to facilitate large bulk downloads of SEC documents.
 It works with any SEC document type and will retrieve the entire historical database if required.
 Multi-threaded file downloads are enabled in the command line utility.

 Key functionality includes:
 - Multi-threaded downloading